The Parking Garage is located at 700 West Trade Street ("Parking Facility").

 Access Card Operations

-The Gateway Village Parking Facility uses a “hands-free” access control system to create a fast, friendly and safe operation.
-Monthly parkers are issued an access card that can be mounted to the uppermost corner of the driver-side front windshield, no more than two inches from the top of the glass.
-These access cards can be transferred between vehicles for monthly parkers that carpool or use more than one vehicle.
-Facility card readers “scan” travel lanes for these vehicle mounted access cards.
+The Gateway Village Parking Facility uses a proxy card access control system.
+Monthly parkers are issued an access card that should be touched to the reader at the gate.
 Valid cards will raise gates to let monthly parkers enter and exit.
-Monthly parkers who forget their access card can still use any entrance but must stop and “pull” a ticket from the ticket machine.
+Monthly parkers who forget their access card can still use any entrance, but must push the button to pull a ticket to enter.
 Prior to exiting, present the ticket, with your signature to Parking Office to avoid paying the hourly rate.
-Non-damaged access cards that stop working will be replaced at no charge by the Parking Office.
-If your access card will not work while you are trying to exit the facility, please use the lane intercom at the main 5th Street exit for further assistance.
+If your access card will not work while you are trying to exit the facility, please use the intercom for further assistance.

 Vehicle Entrances and Exits

 The Parking Facility offers monthly parkers six entrance lanes and five exit lanes utilizing both West Trade Street and West 5th Street.
-Visitors are able to use any of the same six entrance lanes but must exit through the automated pay in lane exit at the main 5th Street exit.
-Please follow overhead and lighted signs to all appropriate entrances and exits.
+Visitors are able to use any of the same lanes to enter or exit with any form of payment, with the exception of cash payments, which must exit on the Level 1 at the main 5th Street exit.
+Please follow overhead signs to all appropriate entrances and exits.

 Monthly Parking Locations